Skip to main content

 Why Psychologists Consider Life Insurance

-Psychologists understand mental health but often neglect their own financial wellbeing.
-The vicarious trauma, emotional toll, and business pressures of private practice make financial protection important, for your family and your peace of mind.
+Psychologists understand mental health but often overlook their own financial wellbeing.
+The vicarious trauma, emotional toll, and business pressures of private practice make protection worth considering.
+Life cover protects your family if you die, and income protection replaces part of your income if illness or injury stops you working.

 Workplace Risks for Psychologists